GRTLCollaboration/GRFolres/paper/paper.md

 # Acknowledgements

 We thank the entire GRChombo (www.grchombo.org) collaboration for their support and code development work.
 PF and KC are supported by an STFC Research Grant ST/X000931/1 (Astronomy at Queen Mary 2023-2026).
 PF is supported by a Royal Society University Research Fellowship  No. URF\textbackslash R\textbackslash 201026, and No. RF\textbackslash ERE\textbackslash 210291.
 KC is supported by an STFC Ernest Rutherford fellowship, project reference ST/V003240/1.
 LAS is supported by a QMUL Ph.D. scholarship.
+SB is supported by a QMUL Principal studentship
 DD acknowledges financial support via an Emmy Noether Research Group funded by the German Research Foundation (DFG) under grant no. DO 1771/1-1.
 LR is supported by a Royal Society Renewal Grant, No. URF\textbackslash R\textbackslash 201026, and a Research Expenses Enhancement Award, No. RF\textbackslash ERE\textbackslash 210291.
 TE is supported by the Centre for Doctoral Training (CDT) at the University of Cambridge funded through STFC.